 Yoni eggs, jade eggs, kegel balls…they have many different names, but at the end of the day most of them are similar in nature.
 So the real question is: are these things helpful or not?
-Do you need to be “working out” your vagina with these weighted balls to keep your pelvic floor “healthy”?
-The truth is….probably not.
+Do you need to be working out your vagina with these weighted balls to keep your pelvic floor healthy?

-While these eggs claim to improve sexual function, reduce urinary leakage, and “tone” the muscles of your vagina, they can actually have the opposite effect.
-You see, in order to keep these eggs in, the muscles of the pelvic floor continually have to continually contract.
-Over time, this can lead to increased pelvic floor tension and an inability to relax those muscles.
-You might be thinking “a tight vagina, that’s great”, but in truth a tight vagina is not all it’s cracked up to be.
+In order to keep these eggs inside the vaginal canal, the muscles of the pelvic floor have to continually contract.
+This is how yoni eggs may improve sexual function, reduce urinary leakage, and “tone” the muscles of your vagina.
+However, they can actually have the opposite effect – prolonged contraction of the pelvic floor can lead to increased pelvic floor tension and an inability to relax those muscles.
+You might be thinking “a tight vagina, that’s great,” but in truth a tight vagina is not necessarily what we aim for.

 In order to have normal sexual, urinary, and bowel function, the muscles of our pelvic floor need to be able to contract AND relax.
 Without the ability to relax, these muscles will begin to have difficulty with normal functions.
 Over time, this can also cause considerable pain.